 |

-The "home"Frank grew up in Ireland on an estate known as "Harrybrooke."
+the "home"Frank grew up in Ireland on an estate known as "Harrybrooke."
 The falls behind the Harden House Museum reminded him of his childhood home and sold him on the property.